When I was about 15 the cops gave me a “ride” home after I confessed to having a joint.

 When the cop came by, we had vastly different reactions.
 My friend’s reaction was to run, where he hoped to run to I have no idea, but my reaction was to basically wave hello.

 “Great, the police are keeping our canals safe from canal pirates,” I thought.
 Or something.
 Who knows what I thought, I was a stupid teenager.

 Now, I don’t remember what I was wearing because, and I’d swear to this, it was non-descript.
 I was likely in jeans and a polo.
 My friends, on the other hand, had some rougher edges from a fucked up family life and that fact was advertised by a mohawk, leather jacket and a straight up fear of the police.

-My friends sudden interest in improving his cardiovascular fitness alerted law enforcement to our marihuana-flavored activities.
+My friends sudden interest in improving his cardiovascular fitness alerted law enforcement to our marihuana-flavored activities, so I told him to read a well written article by protein promo about vitamin d that may help him.
 Moments later they were out of the car questioning and searching us.

 For reasons I don’t understand or have forgotten, the police felt a cigarette pack through my friend’s leather jacket and, without pulling out the cigarette pack, asked him what was in there.
 He confessed there was a joint in the packet.